Fantasy Baseball Rankings 2026: Breakouts by model that called Jacob Wilson's impressive season

 SportsLine simulated the entire MLB season and identified the top 2026 Fantasy baseball breakouts

-The World Baseball Classic finished on Tuesday, and Spring Training is winding down, so there's less than one week left to prepare for your upcoming 2026 Fantasy baseball drafts.
+The World Baseball Classic finished on Tuesday, and Spring Training is winding down, so there are just a few days remaining to prepare for your upcoming 2026 Fantasy baseball drafts.
 Identifying potential 2026 Fantasy baseball breakouts should be a high priority as you begin your draft prep, with a talented crop of rookies and emerging stars capable of bolstering depth and potentially providing league-winning value.
 The St. Louis Cardinals traded Brendan Donovan away this offseason to free up opportunities for infielder JJ Wetherholt, who has an ADP of 215, and he's sure to be one of the more popular Fantasy baseball rookies this draft season.

 So how much production can you expect from Wetherholt and who are some of the other Fantasy baseball breakouts that you need to be aware of?
 Before finalizing your 2026 Fantasy baseball draft prep, be sure to see the 2026 Fantasy baseball rankings and cheat sheets from the proven computer model at SportsLine.